On the minimal spectral radii of skew-reciprocal integer matrices: The clique polynomial

 This result tells us that if we want to describe all irreducible nonnegative matrices with normalised spectral radius~$<8$, all we have to do is check among those whose associated curve graph is among the ones shown in Figure~\ref{minimalrates}.
+In fact, in Section~\ref{proof_sec} we split the proof of Theorems~\ref{irred_minima} and~\ref{prim_minima} into four propositions, dealing with the four distinct cases.
+In each case, the first thing we do is to realise the proposed minimal normalised spectral radius, which (except in one case for~$g=3$) turns out to be~$<8$.
+Then McMullen's classification result applies and we only have to check the curve graphs given in Theorem~\ref{mcm_classif} to finish the proof.